 A Love that Impelled Her

-Blessed Marianne passed away on August 9, 1918, but her legacy reaches wherever the Sisters of St. Francis have served.
+Mother Marianne passed away on August 9, 1918, but her legacy reaches wherever the Sisters of St. Francis have served.
 They share the love that impelled her, and her life sparked their zeal in many places and ministries.
 She set the course for the Franciscan healthcare system which follows her example, emphasizing service to the needy and providing “a place where poor folk get good care,” to quote a Honolulu native.

-When someone commented once after a visit to the leper colony that it would be a mercy to put an end to such a hopeless and miserable life, Blessed Marianne responded by saying: “God giveth life; He will take it away in His own good time.
+When someone commented once after a visit to the leper colony that it would be a mercy to put an end to such a hopeless and miserable life, Mother Marianne responded by saying: “God giveth life; He will take it away in His own good time.
 In the meantime, it is our duty to make life as pleasant and as comfortable as possible for those of our fellow-creatures whom God has chosen to afflict.”
 With that commitment and believing that God will provide, the Sisters have taken risks, creating programs to meet special needs in Hawaii, including St. Francis Healthcare System.

 Merriam Websters Online Dictionary defines heroic as exhibiting or marked by courage and daring; supremely noble or self sacrificing.
-This clearly defines Blessed Mother Marianne.
+This clearly defines Saint Marianne.
 However, if anyone had called her heroic, she would have been either amused or amazed.
 To her, Christ had paid her the compliment of calling her to serve Him.
 She felt it was little enough to say “Thank you” by caring for his afflicted ones.

 The Quiet Flame by Eva Betz

 I Am Hungry For The Work by Sister Frances Ann Thom, OSF